galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

 G.A.
 McKinley and V.S.
 Bennington.
 Modern flux distributions constrain the future ocean carbon sink, in prep.

-Wong, S., R. Seager, G.A.
-McKinley.
-Evaluation of equatorial Pacific ENSO carbon dynamics in CMIP6, in prep.

 Moseley, L., G.A.
 McKinley, A. Nguyen, D. Carroll, D. Menemenlis.
 Using a data constrained regional model to understand Labrador Sea oxygen dynamics, in prep.